'Appalling': Israel Dagg hits out as 12 pitch invaders crash Warriors party

 It’s not the first time this year that a Warriors game outside of Auckland has been marred by pitch invasions.

-In March, Sky Stadium called for stiffer penalties for pitch invaders after two security staff were injured during an NRL game between the Warriors and Knights at the Wellington venue.
+In March, Sky Stadium called for stiffer penalties for pitch invaders after two security staff were injured during an NRL game between the Warriors and the Newcastle Knights at the Wellington venue.

 On that night, 12 people were also arrested for illegally entering the field of play.